razermuse/NodeGoat/README.md

 [A Vulnerable Node.js App for Ninjas](http://nodegoat.herokuapp.com/) to exploit, toast, and fix.
 You may like to [set up your own copy](#how-to-set-up-your-copy-of-nodegoat) of the app to fix and test vulnerabilities.
 Hint: Look for comments in the source code.

+#### MongoDB

+The latest version of MongoDB (6.0) removed the ability to insert into the DB.
+This breaks NodeGoat.
+The fix was to change the version of MongoDB to 4.2 in docker-compose.yml.

 ##### Default user accounts

 The database comes pre-populated with these user accounts created as part of the seed data -